folio-org/raml-module-builder/README.md

 ```
 git submodule add https://github.com/folio-org/raml ramls/raml-util
 ```
-Note: At this stage ensure that using head of its "raml1.0" branch.
+NOTE: At this stage ensure that using head of its "raml1.0" branch.

 NOTE: When using RMB v20+ then the following notes about JSON schema $ref have changed (see notes [Upgrading to v20](#upgrading-to-v20) above).